sp4cerat/Sparse-Voxel-Octree-Raycasting/README.md

 # Sparse-Voxel-Octree-Raycasting
-Sparse Voxel Octree Raycasting with Image Warping exploiting Frame-to-Frame Coherence
+**Sparse Voxel Octree Raycasting with Image Warping exploiting Frame-to-Frame Coherence**

-**Algorithm:**

 The idea is to exploit temporal coherence between two consecutive rendered images to speed up ray-casting.
 The algorithm stores the x- y- and z-coordinate for each pixel in the scene in a coordinate-buffer and re-project it into the following screen using the differential view matrix.